Xfinity Internet Broadband Disclosures

 Data Usage Plans

-In certain markets, Comcast has deployed flexible data usage management approaches that provide its customers with choice and control.
-Under these plans, usage that exceeds a monthly usage threshold is subject to an additional charge, and in certain markets, customers on the Economy Plus tier can receive a credit on their monthly bills for using less than a prescribed data threshold.
+Comcast has deployed flexible data usage management approaches that provide its customers with choice and control.
+Under these plans, usage that exceeds a monthly usage threshold is subject to an additional charge or, alternatively, customers have the option of purchasing unlimited data plans for an additional monthly fee.
+In certain markets, customers who subscribed to the Economy Plus tier before July 1, 2020 can receive a credit on their monthly bills for using less than a prescribed data threshold.
 Xfinity's Data Usage Center provides further information about these data usage plans here.
-Outside of these markets, Comcast does not currently apply any “data caps,” usage thresholds, or any other form of usage-based billing, but reserves the right to do so.

 Comcast's privacy policies with respect to Xfinity Internet service are explained in the Comcast Xfinity Customer Privacy Notice.